jsdom/jsdom/README.md

 First you'll want to `npm install`.
 To run all the tests, use `npm test`, which just calls `node test/runner`.

-Using `test/runner` directly, you can slice and dice which tests your want to run from different levels.
+Using `test/runner` directly, you can slice and dice which tests your want to run.
 Usage is as follows:

 ```
 test/runner --help